-A new Board of Directors was elected at our AGM on 31 May.
-Go to our About page and scroll down to see who they are and what their new positions are.
+A new Board of Directors was elected at our Annual General Meeting on June 11, 2024.
+Go to our ABOUT page and scroll down to see who they are.

 An electronic copy is available free to members, or may be purchased for $5 from the WHA Archives.